What is a mortgage broker and do you need one?, by Matt Stevens

 For your initial meeting with your broker, you will need to provide them with a few details and documents, so they can get a grasp of your personal circumstances and your financial situation.
-They will also provide evidence to the broker that you are in the position to apply for a mortgage.

-Getting your documents in order is not just for your broker’s benefit: it will help you understand your own finances ahead of the meeting, too.
+Getting your documents in order is not just for your broker’s benefit — it will help you understand your own finances ahead of the meeting, too.

 You will need:

 - Bank statements for the last three months

 - Payslips for the last three months (if you are employed)